BitcoinQnA/Bitcoiner.Guide/azteco.md

 The **best** way to acquire your Azteco voucher is through its network of vendors.
 Check Azteco [official resellers' map](https://azte.co/find_a_vendor) and see if you can trade cash for sats around you.
 This is the most private way to acquire vouchers as you can pay for cash and by-pass request for identification.

 ### Order online from Azteco
-In some countries, you can also buy online from Azteco and pay by cash, bank transfer, or QR code.
+In some countries, you can also purchase online from Azteco and choose from a variety of payment methods such as cash, bank transfer, or credit card.
 Azteco has numerous [cash-in locations](https://azte.co/pay-in-person) in Brazil, Colombia, Mexico, Peru, Chile, Costa Rica, South Africa, Ghana, Uganda, Zambia and Ireland.

-Navigate to the [Pay-in-person](https://azte.co/pay-in-person) page where you will find all the necessary instructions to order your voucher online.
+Start by navigating to the [Pay-in-person](https://azte.co/pay-in-person) page.
+This page will provide you with all the necessary instructions to order your voucher online.

 Effectively, you order your voucher online but make the payment in a physical store (or through the local methods of payment, which could be less private or not private at all!).
 You then receive your voucher by email and redeem it.

 ### Online resellers
-Since Azteco is fairly new, you may not find any vendors around your location.
+You may not find any vendors around your location.
 Alternatively, you can buy your voucher online from [approved retailers](https://help.azte.co/article/8-buy-a-voucher-approved-retailers), such as G2A or Kinguin.
 Note that these online alternatives require you to provide an email address and to use methods of payment that are less private than cash.

 Here are some tips you can use to improve your online privacy:
 - Use an [email alias](https://simplelogin.io/) to hide your real email address.